 Life was a lot more carefree, without much to concern us.
 There was Vietnam, and Watergate.
 Those events seemed to take place far away from us, covered by a news cycle once a day, not ad nauseum.

 I like the idea of a time machine.
 A trip back to a simpler era would be nice, especially if I could take my wife and kids.
 We could lay on the floor of your living room on a Saturday morning, in our pajamas, elbows on the carpet, hands cupping our faces.
 Hanna-Barbera cartoons would be on, and we would be able to smell the aroma of frying meatballs coming from the kitchen.

 What do we do?
 Finish that episode of Jonny Quest – or go for the fresh, crispy meatball?

 Most of your generation is gone, and the kind deeds and compassion they expressed may have gone right along with them – but you did your best to pass them to us.
 It was a source of your pride.
 Your great grandchildren, in their earliest stages, are already the citizens you hoped they would be.
 Being up to me, they will follow in the footsteps of the great generation they came after, the one that you were part of.

 Happy Birthday to you.
 Wish you were here.

-We will celebrate this weekend with a glass of wine, a special dessert, and (your old standby) adding fish to a Christmas Eve meal.
+We will celebrate with a glass of wine, a special dessert, and (your old standby) adding fish to a Christmas Eve meal.
 And by recalling a simpler time of life and looking toward a better future.